 - Classroom supplies such as colored chalk and poster boards provided to all primary teachers;

 - Scholarships annually for 10 to 20 middle school students, who must travel to other villages for education;

 - High school graduation by two students who have been supported throughout their secondary education;

 - A 3-day training session for the women in the poultry-raising micro-enterprise co-op;

 - Six more women added to their group, equipped to begin their own home businesses;

-- First visit by a small business Peace Corps Volunteer to the treasurer of the women’s co-op;
+- A visit by a small business Peace Corps Volunteer to the treasurer of the women’s co-op;

 - Construction of a new, larger and more secure library to replace the old structure;

 - Many new books added to the village library, including texts corresponding to the national curriculum;

 - Protective coating to the paperback collection in the library;